WindSoilder/auto-retrier/README.md

 # How to use it
 1. Please ensure that your running machine have install SMTP service, and the port(25) it's not blocked by firewall.
 2. When running auto-retrier, the program will ask for url to fetch, and email to notify it.
+3. To run the program, just enter the command:

+    python auto-retrier.py

+4. Note that the auto-retrier is only support python3